 \textbf{Comparison and Selection.} \sysname{} shows generated dialogues with an `understanding level rubric'~\textbf{(C1, Figure~\ref{fig:system_interface_1})} that shows four levels of learners' understanding for each key concept in the selected part and the `dialogue cards~\textbf{(C2)}' that contains key information of each dialogue.
 Sophia compares each dialogue, considering the knowledge levels of the direct learner for each concept illustrated in the dialogue cards~\textbf{(C2)}.
 She then chooses to modify `Dialogue 2' because it highlights the misconceptions she wants to include.

-\textbf{Refinement.} Sophia modifies "Dialogue 2" by adding questions in the tutor's utterance to address direct learner's misconceptions.
+\textbf{Refinement.} Sophia modifies `Dialogue 2' by adding questions in the tutor's utterance to address direct learner's misconceptions.
 She clicks the \textit{Generate} button \textbf{(D1-A, Figure~\ref{fig:system_interface_2})} to add a new utterance.
 However, she is unsure what answers the direct learner could provide for these newly added questions.
-To see some examples of how the learner might respond, she first selects the learner's utterance that she wants to see more variations of clicked sub-dialog \textbf{(D2)}.
+To view different examples of how the learner might respond, she first selects the learner's utterance that she wants to see more variations of clicked sub-dialogue \textbf{(D2)}.
 Afterward, she clicks the \textit{Laboratory} button \textbf{(D4-1)}, and \sysname{} generates four variations of the chosen utterances.

-After reviewing the results, she wants to replace the existing utterances with new ones that better depict the learner's misconceptions.
-She clicks the \textit{Apply} button\textbf{(D4-2)} to replace the previous utterances with new ones.
+After reviewing the results, she wants to replace the existing utterances with new ones that better represent the learner's misconceptions.
+She clicks the \textit{Apply} button \textbf{(D4-2)} to replace the previous utterances with new ones.
 This allows Sophia to create a dialogue where misconceptions are effectively addressed in the final dialogue.